coralproject/talk/docs/frontend/PLUGINS.md

 * filter by user
 * filter by tag
-* sort by date ascending / descrnding
+* sort by date ascending / descending

 ### Comment Commit hooks